vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - US West (N. California)
 - US West (Oregon)

-In order for the best results from your simulation you should select the injectors that best represent your user base.
+In order for the best results from your simulation you should select the load generators that best represent your user base.

 {{< img src="create-simulation-pools.png" alt="Create simulation - Step 2" >}}

-- **Pools**: defines the pools to be used when initiating the Gatling Enterprise injectors.
+- **Pools**: defines the pools to be used when initiating the Gatling Enterprise load generators.
-- **Weight distribution**: if set to even, every injector will produce the same load.
+- **Weight distribution**: if set to even, every load generator will produce the same load.
 If set to custom, you must set the weight in % for each pool (eg the first pool does 20% of the requests, and the second does 80%).
 The sum of the weight must be 100%.
-- **Address**: Choose "Dedicated" if you want to enable [dedicated IPs]({{< ref "../dedicated_ips" >}}) for your injectors.
+- **Address**: Choose "Dedicated" if you want to enable [dedicated IPs]({{< ref "../dedicated_ips" >}}) for your load generators.

-You can add several pools with different numbers of injectors to run your simulation.
+You can add several pools with different numbers of load generators to run your simulation.

 After this step, you can save the simulation, or click on *Next* to access optional configurations.

-### Step 3: Injector Parameters
+### Step 3: Load Generator Parameters

 This step allows you to define the Java system properties and environment variables used when running this particular simulation.
 Properties/variables entered here will add to the defaults, unless you choose to ignore the defaults.
 If you keep the defaults, and you add a property/variable with the same key as one from the defaults, the simulation's value will be used (it overrides the default).

-{{< img src="create-simulation-injector-parameters.png" alt="Create simulation - Step 3" >}}
+{{< img src="create-simulation-load-generator-parameters.png" alt="Create simulation - Step 3" >}}

 {{< alert tip >}}
 JVM options, Java System Properties and environment variables will be saved in a snapshot that will be available in the run.
 This information will be visible by anyone who has read access.